dstaggs-15/housing-decision-simulator/README.md

 Real life is unpredictable.
 Gas prices go up and down.
 Some months a repair bill is $80, some months it's $900.
 Sometimes a rental sits empty.
 A simple calculator ignores all of that and gives you one answer based on everything going perfectly as planned.

-This simulator instead runs the full 15 years 1,000 separate times.
+This simulator instead runs years of simulations 1,000 separate times(or whatever number is chosen).
 Each run uses slightly different random numbers — a different gas price this month, a different repair bill that month — just like real life.
 The result is 1,000 different outcomes.
 You can then see: in the typical future, which option wins?
 What about the bad futures?
 What about the good ones?
 How often does Option B win — is it 60% of the time or 95%?

 ---